The Art of Teaching Vinyasa Yoga

 This weekend will also introduce trainees to the practices of meditation and mantra.
 Begin to explore different meditation practices that underline the foundation of yoga and your personal practice.

-The Foundations of Asana I
+The Foundations of Asana I and Clear Communication

-The Foundations of Asana II
+The Foundations of Asana II and Pranayama

 Learn how to teach a variety of seated poses, forward bends and twists.
 Discuss the anatomy related to these postures as well as the importance of how they relate to the parasympathetic nervous system.
 Find out about the proper placement of such poses in the vinyasa flow as well as the art of adjusting students.
 Familiarize yourself with adjustments that will help students enjoy the full benefits of their practice.